ronreiter/interactive-tutorials/tutorials/learn-js.org/en/Manipulating Arrays.md

 ### Queues using shifting and unshifting

 The `unshift` and `shift` methods are similar to `push` and `pop`, only they work from the beginning of the array.
-We can use the `push` and `shift` methods consecutively to utilize an array as a queue.
+We can use the `unshift` and `shift` methods consecutively to utilize an array as a queue.
 For example:

     var myQueue = [];
     myQueue.push(1);